vimal-s/ecommerce-app/README.md

 # Ecommerce-Application
  Project made as part of Udacity Nanodegree program

+ This project main focus is to integrate spring security with the application and configure it to use JWT for Authentication and Authorization

  Client can perform the following:
  - Register with the application
  - Add/Remove available items to/from their cart